inappstory/ios-ugc-sdk/README.md

     * `totalSlides` - total number of slides;
     * `ts` - time of the event in timestamp format;
     * `reason` - the cause of the error, when sending for moderation;
+* `EditorFailure` - errors when receiving the editor from the server;
+    * `reason` - the cause of an error when retrieving, unpacking or searching the device cache;

 ## Sample